microsoft/pyright/docs/type-concepts.md

-## Understanding Typing
+## Understanding Static Typing

-Getting started with typing in Python is easy, but it’s important to understand a few simple concepts.
+Getting started with static type checking in Python is easy, but it’s important to understand a few simple concepts.

 ### Type Declarations
 When you add a type annotation to a variable or a parameter in Python, you are _declaring_ that the symbol will be assigned values that are compatible with that type.
 You can think of type annotations as a powerful way to comment your code.
 Unlike text-based comments, these comments are readable by both humans and enforceable by type checkers.